liyxbaby/ai-ally/README.md

 - [API](/docs/api_docs.md) - can act as a backend for your projects that requires LLMs, custom AI chatbots or custom AI characters.
 - Speed - coded in Rust to promise high efficiency when considering CPU, GPU and RAM usages.
 It removes the need to employ weaker AI models.
 - Convenience - everything can be modified in the web user interface and all components are compiled into a single binary file that can be launched on your system.
 No need to grapple with a multitude of confusing files or deal with incorrect library/interpreter/framework versions.
 - Customisation - Modify the AI's name, personality, appearance and the first message sent.
-Also
+Also modify short term and long term memory of AI.
+- Short-term memory - AI can remember recently received or sent messages.
+- Long-term memory - AI can memorise conversations even thousands of prompts later by associating diverse terms with words, sentences, or even dates.
+- Real-time learning - AI c